The Impact of Telehealth on Healthcare Staffing and Recruitment Strategies

 The Digital Divide

+This disparity limits patient access to telehealth services and affects the recruitment and retention of healthcare staff in these regions.
 Professionals may be deterred from working in areas where technological barriers hinder effective telehealth delivery.
 Consequently, healthcare providers must consider technological infrastructure support and training as critical components of their staffing strategy to bridge this divide.

 Quality of Care and Patient Safety